XenServer

 • To load a device driver press <F9>

 XenServer ships with a broad driver set that supports most modern server hardware configurations.
-However, if you have been provided with any additional essential device drivers, press F9.
-The installer steps you through installing the necessary drivers.
+However, you might need to apply driver disks (a type of supplemental pack) in order to be able to perform the XenServer installation.
+If you have been provided with any additional essential device drivers, press F9.
+The installer steps you through loading the necessary drivers.

 Warning: